dekorateio/dekorate/docs/documentation/kubernetes.md

 will end up under 'target/classes/META-INF/dekorate'.

-The annotation comes with a lot of parameters, which can be used in order to customize the `Deployment` and/or trigger the generations of addition resources, like `Service` and `Ingress`.
+The annotation comes with a lot of parameters, which can be used in order to customize the `Deployment` and/or trigger the generations of additional resources, like `Service` and `Ingress`.

 #### Adding the kubernetes annotation processor to the classpath